Rapid Cloud Review (RCR)

 Intake

 When you want to try a new SaaS product (or if you’re using a SaaS product that hasn’t been officially approved for use at CMS), complete the RCR intake form.
 This can be done by the Business/System Owner, Information System Security Officer (ISSO), Cyber Risk Advisor (CRA), or designee.
+To access the form, you will need a CMS email account.

 SaaS review